Esri/arcgis-runtime-samples-android/java/token-authentication/README.md

 ## About the data

-The Traffic web map uses public layers as well as the world traffic (premium content) layer.
+The [Traffic web map](https://arcgisruntime.maps.arcgis.com/home/item.html?id=e5039444ef3c48b8a8fdc9227f9be7c1) uses public layers as well as the world traffic (premium content) layer.
 The world traffic service presents historical and near real-time traffic information for different regions in the world.
 The data is updated every 5 minutes.
 This map service requires an ArcGIS Online organizational subscription.

+## Additional information

+Please note: the username and password are case sensitive for token-based authentication.
+If the user doesn't have permission to access all the content within the portal item, partial or no content will be returned.

 ## Tags